corsairmarks/enigmatic_shipset_no_error_logs/mod/README.md

 # Overview

-Are you a mod developer who is tired of the noisy error logs from the Machine Shipset?
+Are you a mod developer who is wishing for a quieter `error.log` while you debug with the Enigmatic Shipset active?
 Then this mod is for you (and me)!
-This mod does **NOT** redistribute any of the graphics from the Machine Shipset, but does redefine and replace entity asset files in order to eliminate many error messages and some syntax errors.
+This mod does **NOT** redistribute any of the graphics from the Enigmatic Shipset, but does redefine and replace entity asset files in order to eliminate many error messages.

-Along the way, I also added missing particles based on the source definitions (generally from the mammalian or molluscoid ships).
-Also missing from several files were the variables defining engine trail length.
-Between these two refinements, the Machine Shipset looks nicer than ever.

 # Changes

-Many entity definitions were tweaked to remove (or sometimes add) animations.
-"Removed" code was commented out rather than deleted so it should be straightforward to re-enable sections responsible for things for compatibility with NSC, RS, DSS, or ACG.
-AryxErin, if you are reading this - feel free to harvest fixes for use in your mod directly.
+Many entity definitions were tweaked to remove animations.
+"Removed" code was commented out rather than deleted.
+MadamLava, please feel free to harvest any of these adjustment for use in your mod directly.

 * `common\graphical_culture\aoshtai_01_graphical_culture.txt` mark graphical culture as not having cities
 * `gfx\models\ships\aoshtai_01_ships_entities.asset`